giantswarm/docs/src/content/getting-started/observability/logging/disable/index.md

 ## Introduction to logging

-Each cluster created on the Giant Swarm platform benefits from our logging stack which allow us to retrieve logs from Kubernetes and GiantSwarm components.
+Since releases 19.1.0, cluster created on the Giant Swarm platform benefits from our logging stack which allow us to provide you with 24/7 support to ensure best quality of service.
 Hence we are able to follow components lifecycle and to debug incidents more efficiently.

-Each components deployed in `kube-system` and `giantswarm` namespaces has its logs scraped by the `promtail` pods.
+/!\ Disclaimer: the logging is enabled by default in 19.1.0.

-Logs are sent to `loki` on the management cluster and sent to an object storage S3 on AWS with a one-month retention.
+Each components logs deployed in the `kube-system` and `giantswarm` namespaces as well as kubernetes and machine audit logs are collected by our managed `promtail` pods and sent to a Loki instance running in your management cluster.
+You can access its logs by accessing our managed Grafana.

 ## Why would I like to disable logging?